 A three-man, U.S. and Russian crew departed the International Space Station (ISS) early April 27, descending to Earth aboard their 28 Soyuz spacecraft for a safe ending to a 165-day mission that was marked by major hard- and software upgrades to the orbiting laboratory’s command and control functions as well as a rigorous research agenda.
 The TMA-22 capsule carrying NASA astronaut Dan Burbank, Anton Shkaplerov and Anatoly Ivanishin was quickly greeted by helicopter-borne Russian recovery ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S., Russian Crew Ends 5.5-Month ISS Mission".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S., Russian Crew Ends 5.5-Month ISS Mission".